Details from Michael Dawson with thanks:

 UNA BUGGY BAILEY RIP

-The communities of Ballon and Tullow were united in grief following the news of the death of Mrs Una Buggy Bailey which occurred peacefully and in the presence of her loving family at Carlow Hospice on Sunday 5 June.
+The communities of Ballon and Tullow were united in grief following the news of the death of Mrs Una Buggy Bailey, which occurred peacefully and in the presence of her loving family at Carlow Hospice on Sunday, 5 June.
 Una, formerly from Ballon, was the eldest daughter of Liam and Margaret Buggy.
-She married Cormac Bailey from Ballymurphy, Tullow in 2009.
+She married Cormac Bailey from Ballymurphy, Tullow, in 2009.
 The 46-year-old also leaves behind two children, Sarah and Daragh.

 She was involved in Community Games at rounders and in the variety group winning medals in the former discipline.
-She took up tug-o-war where she had considerable success under the tuition of All Ireland winner, Matin Gray.
+She took up tug-o-war, where she had considerable success under the tuition of All Ireland winner Matin Gray.

-Una’s remains reposed at her residence before being taken to The Church of The Most Holy Rosary, Tullow, on Tuesday 7 June for Requiem Mass after which she was laid to rest in Grange cemetery alongside her baby son, Frank who died in 2017 and where a large number of friends and neighbours gathered to offer comfort to her grieving and heartbroken family.
+Una’s remains reposed at her residence before being taken to The Church of The Most Holy Rosary, Tullow, on Tuesday 7 June for Requiem Mass after which she was laid to rest in Grange cemetery alongside her baby son, Frank who died in 2017 and where a large number of friends and neighbours gathered to offer comfort to her grieving and a heartbroken family.